Lucy Newlyn

 Lucy Newlyn (born 1956) is a poet and academic.
-She is Emeritus Fellow in English at St Edmund Hall, Oxford, having retired as professor of English Language and Literature at the University of Oxford in 2016.
+She is Emeritus Fellow in English at St Edmund Hall, Oxford, having retired as a professor of English Language and Literature at the University of Oxford in 2016.

 Newlyn is a specialist in eighteenth- and early nineteenth-century poetry.

 Early life and education

 Lucy Newlyn was born in 1956 in Kampala, Uganda.
-She grew up in Leeds, where she attended Lawnswood High School, winning an open scholarship to read English at Lady Margaret Hall, Oxford in 1974.
-She took up her Oxford place in 1975 and graduated with a Congratulatory First in 1978.
+She grew up in Leeds, where she attended Lawnswood High School, winning an open scholarship to read English at Lady Margaret Hall, Oxford, in 1974.
+She took up her Oxford place in 1975 and graduated with a congratulatory first in 1978.
 Her D.Phil. thesis, supervised by Dr Roy Park, was later published as an Oxford English Monograph by Oxford University Press.

 Career

 In 1984 (after a year as a lecturer at Christ Church) Newlyn took up a Stipendiary Lectureship at St Edmund Hall.
 Two years later, she was elected as the A.C.
 Cooper Fellow and Tutor in English there – a permanent post which she held in conjunction with a CUF Lecturership in the Oxford English Faculty.
 Newlyn gained the title Professor of English Language and Literature in 2005.
 She is Honorary Professor at the University of Aberystwyth, an Advisory Editor of the journal Romanticism, a Fellow of the English Association, and a Patron of the Wordsworth Trust.
 She was literary editor of The Oxford Magazine from 2011 to 2018.
 She was co-founder, with Stuart Estell, of the Hall Writers' Forum, an online resource launched in 2013 for the exchange of writing and discussion of literature and the arts.
 In 2015, she led the campaign to elect Wole Soyinka as Oxford Professor of Poetry.